 Worldwide Lightning Detection, Advanced Severe Weather Prediction and Alerting

-The Earth Networks Total Lightning NetworkTM (ENTLN) incorporates patent pending systems and methods for the detection of lightning activity to provide unmatched global in-cloud and cloud-to-ground detection efficiency.
-It is the first integrated in-cloud (IC) lightning and cloud-to-ground (CG) detection network deployed on a global basis capable of detecting long range in-cloud lightning at high efficiencies critical for the advanced prediction of severe weather phenomena such as:
+The Earth Networks Total Lightning NetworkTM (ENTLN) incorporates patent-pending systems and methods for the detection of lightning activity to provide unmatched global in-cloud and cloud-to-ground detection.
+It is the first in-cloud (IC) lightning and cloud-to-ground (CG) detection network deployed on a global basis capable of detecting long range in-cloud lightning at high efficiencies critical for the advanced prediction of severe weather phenomena such as:

 - Heavy rainfall/monsoons

 These potentially deadly weather events often occur within 5 to 30 minutes of in-cloud flash initiation.
 The ENTLN has demonstrated the ability to significantly improve severe weather warning times over radar and other technologies by incorporating highly advanced predictive capabilities that are crucial for characterizing severe storm precursors, improving severe storm warning lead times, and comprehensive weather management planning.
 ENTLN data is extremely valuable for meteorological and government agencies, aviation, utilities, sports and recreation, and for mobile alerting.

 The Largest Lightning Sensor Network